emilpriver/go-hugo-portfolio/content/blog/github-actions/using-github-actions-with-private-repositories-in-the-same-organization-a-solution-for-golang-projects.md

 title: "Using Github Actions with Private Repositories in the Same Organization: A Solution for Golang Projects"
 date: 2023-09-10T00:57:08+02:00
 draft: false
-description: "This article explains how to use Github Actions for Go projects and addresses two common issues: reading from private repositories and installing Go packages.
-The solution involves creating a personal access token and adding it to an organization-wide token with read access to repositories and their contents, and logging in to the git user for Go using the `little-core-labs/netrc-creds@master` Github Actions script.
-The article provides YAML code examples for implementing these solutions."
+description: "Learn how to use Github Actions with private repositories in the same organization for your Golang projects.
+This post provides a solution to the issue of Github Actions not being able to read from private repositories and Git not knowing which username and password to use.
+Follow the steps outlined in this post to be able to fetch and clone repositories and use go mod vendor without issues."
 type: "blog"
 tags: ["Github Actions"]
 best: true